 Today I am going to show you how to make a very simple, easy to hold and an inexpensive crochet baby teething ring.
 It’s beginner friendly and can be made from start to finish in just two hours or even less, for more skilled crocheters.

 Here is what you will need for this project (These links are affiliate links.
 You don’t have to buy the products from here but I link them to make it easy for you guys to find them.
-Purchasing through this links earns me a small commission at no extra cost to you.
+Purchasing through these links earns me a small commission at no extra cost to you.
 So if you decide to purchase through them, know that you are awesome!
 Thanks! 🙂)

 - YARN: For this pattern, I was using some 100% Aran weight yarn from Paintbox Yarns Collection.
 It’s cotton, the strand is nicely twisted around, so it’s super easy to work with and it comes in a great variety of colors.
 (Shop for yarn HERE!)
 I used red and beige.
 I would also recommend Rico Creative Cotton (HERE!).
 It’s a little bit less expensive version of beautiful colorful cotton yarn, the color pallet is smaller than with Paintbox yarns, but you can still find all the basic colors you might need for your projects.